roman-milk/roman-milk.github.io/dominican-slut.md

  "Yes, Master," I nodded, wanting his cock in my mouth, my ass and cunt.
 Willing to spread my legs wide open and accept his dominant seed, allow myself the risk of becoming pregnant with a white man's child.

  "And what about your husband?" he asked, tapping his cock on my lips.
-Report_Story #2